 Please feel free to familiarize yourself with the tools listed on our website.
 We would also like to direct your attention to a useful link about college students and the task of job searching: Attention, Nervous Parents in the Audience.

-The deadline for students to register to receive academic credit for a Summer 2013 internship is Tuesday, April 30, 2013.
+The deadline for students to register to receive academic credit for a Fall 2013 internship is Wednesday, August 28, 2013.
 For more information about how students can research, apply to and receive academic credit for internships visit Internships at Rollins.
 Internship information sessions are held weekly in the Office of Career Services.

-During Spring 2013, the Office of Career Services is co-teaching two different career planning courses--Meaningful Life Productive Career (INB 190) and Careers in Humanities (ENG 160).
+During Fall 2013, the Office of Career Services is co-teaching three different career planning courses--Meaningful Life Productive Career (INB 190), Careers in Humanities (ENG 160), and Careers in Biology (BIO 201).
 Career planning courses will also be offered this fall term.
 You may learn more about these courses by calling the Office of Career Services or reviewing the Career Planning Courses page of our website.

 The Career Quest e-newsletter is published weekly and sent to all Rollins students.
 Career Quest often contains information on upcoming events, online career resources, internship deadlines and employment opportunities.
 To download a current or previous edition, visit the Career Quest page.